af3ld/ComputerGraphics/README.md

 <p>lab2: the user should be able to input a given .xy file and depending and rotate as longs as key is pressed (with respects to command line)</p>

-<p>lab3: an extension of lab2, but the user should be able to click a convex shape and be able to crop the view to that shape</p>
+<p>lab3: an extension of lab2, but the user should be able to click a convex shape and be able to crop the view to that shape<br>
+<b>TODO:</b> Convert what was built in clipping_test to lab3</p>

 <p>lab4: Build 3d objects
 <ul style="list-style-type:circle">